-Learn what each concept means and how responsible credit use can help navigate the path toward building better credit
+Learn what having no credit history means and how responsible practices can help guide your path toward building better credit

 Whether you’re a young adult branching out on your own or you’ve been managing your finances for years, it’s important to know where your credit stands.
 Things like your credit history, credit report and credit score may affect whether you’re approved for an auto loan, a mortgage or a new credit card.